Caroline Divines: George Herbert

 George Herbert (1593–1633) was a Welsh-born priest who served at the rural parish of Fugglestone St Peter near Salisbury, but is primarily known as a skilled orator and poet.
-He attended Trinity College, Cambridge in 1609 with the intention of becoming a priest, but instead he became the University's Public Orator and attracted the attention of King James I. He served in the Parliament of England in 1624 and briefly in 1625.
-After the death of King James, Herbert renewed his interest in ordination.
+He attended Trinity College, Cambridge in 1609 with the intention of becoming a priest, but instead he became the university's Public Orator and attracted the attention of James I. He served in the Parliament of England in 1624 and briefly in 1625.
+After the death of James I, Herbert renewed his interest in ordination.
 He gave up his secular ambitions in his mid-thirties and took holy orders in the Church of England, spending the rest of his life as rector at Fugglestone St Peter.
-He died at age 39 of consumption in 1633 during the reign of Charles.
+He died at age 39 of consumption in 1633 during the reign of Charles I.

 Although he is generally considered a poet rather than a divine, he was a devoted priest and his thought is palpably in line with that of the Caroline divines.
 His poetry was championed by the later Oxford Movement and notably influenced the piety of the movement through his influence on figures like John Keble.